EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myEducation.md

 draft: false
 weight: 2
 ---
-Ph.D., M.S.c., & B.Sc. in Biomedical Engineering from Ghent University, Tehran University, & Sahand University of Technology, respectively.
+I earned my Ph.D., M.S.c., & B.Sc. in Biomedical Engineering from Ghent University (in 2022), Tehran University (in 2013), & Sahand University of Technology (in 2010 ), respectively.